WilliamHJKL/openshift-azure/README.md

 This work is based on https://github.com/WilliamRedHat

-# RedHat Openshift 3.4 cluster on Azure
+# RedHat Openshift cluster on Azure

-When creating the RedHat Openshift 3.4 cluster on Azure, you will need a SSH RSA key for access.
+When creating the RedHat Openshift cluster on Azure, you will need a SSH RSA key for access.
 Do not forget to update rhn-username, pools, etc ...

 ## Create the cluster

-To have OpenShift Enterprise 3.4 running on Azure, you will have to follow 2 steps.
+To have OpenShift Enterprise running on Azure, you will have to follow 2 steps.
 - First deploy the cluster with one of the following method.
-- Then use Ansible to install OpenShift Container Platform 3.4
+- Then use Ansible to install OpenShift Container Platform.

 ### Step 1 - Create the cluster